DOGMA: Weaving Structural Information into Data-centric Single-cell Transcriptomics Analysis: Empirical Experiment Settings

 \subsection{Model Architectures and Complexity Analysis}

-We compare four distinct configurations corresponding to the data points in Figure 1(a).
+We compare four distinct configurations corresponding to the data points in \figpartref{fig:teaser}{a}.

 \paragraph{1.
 Cell Token GNN (Ours, $\star$ Red Star).} \textbf{Analysis:} By leveraging the geometric prior through a dynamically learned adjacency matrix $\mathbf{A} \in \mathbb{R}^{200 \times 200}$, this model efficiently captures cell manifolds.
 With a compact dimension of 128 and shared graph weights, it achieves optimal accuracy with only 1.0M parameters and fast inference ($10^0$ scale).
+This controlled architecture proxy is used only for the teaser complexity comparison and is not the downstream DOGMA GCN/GAT evaluator, whose task-specific parameter counts are reported in \appref{app:dogma-gcn-gat-params}.